tilde-lab/tilde/README.md

 Virtualenv should be always used while working with the codebase.
 Run ```pip install -r requirements.txt``` to install Python dependencies.
-Note, that **pip** manager should be minimum of version 7.1.
-Then test if the framework is ready:
+Finally, ensure if the framework is ready:

 ```shell
 ./utils/tilde.sh -x